 Remember, every persons face is shaped slightly differently than the next and sometimes the face shape may change the shape of the frames you want to buy.
 There are a few tips that can be followed in looking for the perfect pair of frames.
 If you have plenty of facial hair, larger frames tend to mask certain features.
 Smaller cut frames may enhance a bearded look.
 Also, in knowing how to select eyeglass frames, try to avoid frames larger than your head.
 In other words, if you have a smaller shaped head smaller frames will not mask your features.
 More on this below…

 Very Strong Prescriptions and Hiding Lens Thickness

 Answer: In addition to order a higher index lens (1.61 or higher), the smallest frame possible that looks good on your face will help as well.
-I also recommend a frame that is fairly round or oval (no corners), where you look right through the center of each lens.
+We also recommend a frame that is fairly round or oval (no corners), where you look right through the center of each lens.
 These techniques minimize lens thickness.

-Plastic frames will sometimes hide the edges of a think frame (good if you have a minus (nearsighted) prescription as the lenses for that type of prescription are thicker on the edges than in the middle)
+Plastic frames will sometimes hide the edges of a think frame (good if you have a minus (nearsighted) prescription as the lenses for that type of prescription are thicker on the edges than in the middle).

 Matching Eyeglass Frames To Face Shape

 You should consider three main points when choosing an eyeglass frame for your face shape, according to Vision Council of America (VCA):

 • The frame shape should contrast with the face shape.